aritchie/beacons/readme.md

 Q) Can I scan for Eddystones with this library
 > No, as the title of this library says, it is currently for iBeacons only!

+## ROADMAP

+* Beacon Advertising
+* Beacon Region registration can setup prefilters for notifying on entry and/or exit